sysstat/sysstat/README.md

 $ ./configure --enable-install-cron
 ```

-Please enter "./configure --help" to display all possible options.
+Enter `./configure --help` to display all possible options.
-There is another way to configure sysstat instead of entering "./configure":
+Note: There is another way to configure sysstat instead of entering `./configure`:
-this is the **Interactive Configuration script** (_iconfig_) which will ask you
+This is the **Interactive Configuration script** (_iconfig_) which will ask you
 for the value of the main sysstat variables and parameters.
-Enter "./iconfig" then answer the questions or enter Return to accept
+Enter `./iconfig` then answer the questions or enter Return to accept
 the (sane) default values.
-For yes/no questions, please answer 'y' or 'n'
+For yes/no questions, answer 'y' or 'n'
 (without the quotes): It is case sensitive!
 You can also enter '?' to get
 a help message that will explain the meaning of each variable or parameter.